Toby Clark is a non-practising fashion designer and founder of ‘Toby etc.‘ a design and brand strategy studio.

 ~~~

 “I think of myself as a Beta, Zeta, Omega kind of male and an arbiter of beautifully crafted objects.
 I guess I’m a fashion philosopher of sorts.
 Guided by the finest natural materials, I create honest functional design products that are quality driven and embrace the notion of extreme comfort, as well as being in harmony with nature.
+I also carefully examine the fault-lines to seek solutions.

 My career has tended to be entrepreneurial, developing original concepts for niche brands.
-I resonate with brands who embed a sense of purpose in their design discipline that provides an important motivation for their existence.
+I resonate with brands who embed a sense of purpose in their design discipline and which provides an important motivation for their existence.
 I admire creators of beautifully crafted products that are human-centered, with a direct correlation to the end-user’s sense of satisfaction and consideration for our planet.

 I prefer to focus on the social benefits that good design can bring to the end user, rather than the profitable gain it may bring to shareholders.
 I help and mentor young designers starting their own brands and who share a desire to create an environmentally sound footprint.

 I value authenticity and integrity over imitation.
 I feel attracted to people who possess a natural, incidental style, rather than those who seek to draw attention upon themselves or chase consumer trends.
 I resist technology that seeks to replicate human attributes and I feel a great aversion to the A.I. world of human avatars, which as I write, seem destined to infiltrate our future society.
+Soulmachines is not a cool company.

 My principal desire is to help bring progressive change to the fashion industry.
 I share the overriding concerns about global supply chains that often conceal how and where goods are made.
 The willing instigators of such practises often adopt a blind moral code and fail to consider the impact either on our planet or how the garment workers are treated within the manufacturing process.
+I also wish to bring behavioural change to consumers who view consumption of new materials as an anti depressive.
+This sadly leads to the emergence of throwaway fashion, with huge volumes of clothing textiles dumped in bins and landfills, leeching toxic chemicals into the soil and water table in faraway continents.

 Am passionate about ‘localism’ in business models and concepts that directly connect people to their home place.
 I consider this a type of urban activism that subdues the reliance on the aviation industry and benefits our social wellbeing.